 A stalwart Mexican defender whose unwavering loyalty and tough tackling made him a cornerstone of Chivas Guadalajara for over a decade.

-In Mexican football, where loyalty is often fleeting, Jonny Magallón stands out as a one-club man for the modern era.
-The rugged centre-back spent the prime of his career with Chivas de Guadalajara, a club famous for its policy of fielding only Mexican-born players.
-Magallón wasn't just a participant in that philosophy; he became one of its most enduring symbols.
-For 12 seasons, he was the defensive bedrock of the team, a no-nonsense defender known for his aerial prowess, timely tackles, and leadership at the back.
-His tenure coincided with one of Chivas's most successful periods, and he was integral to multiple championship runs.
-While he earned caps for the Mexican national team, including a call-up for the 2007 Copa América, his legacy is inextricably tied to the red-and-white stripes of Chivas.
-Magallón's career represents a fading ideal in football: a player who became synonymous with a single club's identity, earning the deep respect of its passionate fanbase.
+Jonny Magallón spent 12 seasons as the defensive bedrock of Chivas de Guadalajara, a club famous for fielding only Mexican-born players.
+Born in 1981, the rugged centre-back used his aerial prowess, timely tackles, and leadership to anchor the team during one of its most successful periods.
+He earned caps for the Mexican national team, including a call-up for the 2007 Copa América.
+Magallón's tenure coincided with multiple championship runs.
+He became one of the most enduring symbols of Chivas's philosophy.
+His career represents a fading ideal in football: a player synonymous with a single club's identity, earning the deep respect of its passionate fanbase.

 1981–1996